hypertrack/ridesharing-android/README.md

   <img src="Images/Demo.gif" alt="Apps demo"/>
 </p>

+We have now entered the second decade of a large variety of ridesharing services, such as ridesharing, gig work and on-demand delivery.

-Uber’s business model has given rise to a large number of ridesharing services.
-Among other things, X equals moving, parking, courier, groceries, flowers, alcohol, dog walks, massages, dry cleaning, vets, medicines, car washes, roadside assistance and marijuana.
+These ridesharing services include moving, parking, courier, groceries, flowers, dog walks, massages, dry cleaning, vets, medicines, car washes, roadside assistance, cannabis and more.

 Through these on-demand platforms, supply and demand are aggregated online for services to be fulfilled offline.

+# Ridesharing apps introduction

 This open source repo/s uses HyperTrack SDK for developing real world Uber-like consumer & driver apps.

+Learnings from this project can be applied to many of the ridesharing services listed above.

+A customer requests a pick up at a location chosen by the customer.
+The pickup order is dispatched to drivers who are available within an area of reach.
+One of the drivers picks up the customer's request and proceeds to the customer's location for a pick up.
+Once the pick up takes place, the driver will transport the customer to a destination chosen by the customer.

+## Ridesharing rider app

  - **Ridesharing Rider app** can be used by customer to :
       - Allow customer to select pickup and dropoff location